lindsayphan/Airline-Bookings-Analysis-and-Models/README.md

 `booking_complete`.
 For our models, Naive Bayes with under-sampling had a relatively high sensitivity of 0.69 and a relatively low specificity of 0.72.
 Random Forest with under-sampling had a sensitivity of 0.62 and a specificity of 0.63.
 Although both models did not perform very well, when we compared the two directly using classification metrics and the 10-fold cross-validation, we found that the Naive Bayes model proved to be better.
-However, based on the variable importance metrics from the Random Forest Model, we were also able to determine that passengers value the following factors the most: length_of_stay flight_duration, purchase_lead, flight_hour, and wants_extra_baggage.
+However, based on the variable importance metrics from the Random Forest Model, we were also able to determine that passengers value the following factors the most: `length_of_stay`, `flight_duration`, `purchase_lead`, `flight_hour`, and `wants_extra_baggage`.
 There were some limitations to our project due to the fact that there are many fewer instances of people completing a booking than not completing a booking in our data set.
 Despite this, we were still able to identify factors and trends that influenced people to complete bookings.